 CERTIFIED-IN-CYBERSECURITY · Question #269

-The correct answer is B: To outline the services provided by an MSP.
-A Service-Level Agreement (SLA) is a contract between a service provider and a customer that outlines the services provided by the service provider and the obligations of both parties (see ISC2 Study Guide, Module 3, under Service-Level Agreement).
-It is used to define the servic
+The correct answer is B. To outline the services provided by an MSP.
+A Service-Level Agreement (SLA) is a formal contract between a service provider (such as a Managed Service Provider, or MSP) and a customer that defines the scope, quality, and responsibilities of the services to be delivered.
+It typically specifies uptime guarantees, response…

 Question